 Note that there are some sectors that are not affected by these changes detailed above, such as construction and health professions.

-However, if you were planning an LMIA application after the expiration of your current IEC permit, your application will no longer be processed if you fall into this category (low wage and in a province/territory experiencing 6% or more unemployment).
+This change has no impact on your current IEC permit.
+However, if you were planning to stay in Canada with an LMIA application after the expiration of your current IEC permit, your application will no longer be processed if you fall into the category of low wage and in a province/territory experiencing 6% or more unemployment.

 Since April 30, 2024, only spouses of students studying in a master’s or doctoral degree program have been eligible for a spousal open work permit (SOWP).
 As of September 18, 2024, this has been restricted further.

-Now, the student must be studying a master’s degree program that is at least 16 months in duration for their spouse to qualify for a SOWP.
-The exact date for this rule change has not been announced yet, so check the Government of Canada website regularly for updates.
+From January 21, 2025, the student must be studying a master’s degree program that is at least 16 months in duration for their spouse to qualify for a SOWP.

 If you have any questions about the changes announced, drop them in the comments below and we will try to help.